The nostalgia goggles you get today are crap; they were so much better back in my day.

 Helen: Your father needs to maintain certain illusions about his youth in order to function.
 It's... cute...

 In the South Park episode "You're Getting Old", as soon as Stan turns ten, he ends up hearing and seeing all the "new and hip" stuff around him to be literally "shitty," ranging from tracks from band called "Tween Wave" featuring nothing but funky beats with fart sounds in the background to seeing turds in movie trailers and in various parts of the town.
-Also a bit of a deconstruction because it completely alienates him from his friends.
+It completely alienates him from his friends.
 In the second part to this episode, he has to resort to taking alcohol in order to stop seeing things as shit.

 Also makes up the plot of "4th Grade".
 After moving up a grade in class, the boys dislike it and wish they could still be in the 3rd grade instead as things were so much better back then.
 At the very end, Kyle realizes that it's a load of bull and they hated the 3rd grade just as much as the 4th.